araichev/tumekulator/README.rst

-Tumeke Finances
+Tumeke Scripts
 ================

-Some analysis and visualization of the finances of Tumeke Cycle Space.
+Some Python 3.4+ scripts for Tumeke Cycle Space.

 Authors
 --------